 Goal I. Impact Education through Enrichment Activities — join with WWCC, SCSD #1, and other educational institutions to provide educational enrichment for students and adults.

 Goal II.
-Become the Leader in Early Childhood Education — basing the development on our
+Make Pinedale a Leader in Early Childhood Education — basing the development on our kindergarten ready philosophy.

 Goal III.
 Provide Adult Education Opportunities for a wide range of residents — provide educational enrichment designed to meet community needs.